Current accounts are the most common type of bank account and are designed for everyday use. See how they work and what different types are available.

 Student bank account

-Specialist student bank accounts are designed to help those in further education manage their finances and access larger arranged overdrafts offer, which are usually interest-free.
-Most accounts also offer perks such as free railcards, vouchers and retail discounts.
-Don’t be too swayed by the freebies though – it’s more important that the account is financially right for you.
+Some accounts also offer perks such as free railcards, vouchers and retail discounts.
+Don’t be too swayed by the freebies though – it’s more important the account is financially right for you.

-Once you finish your education, your student account will usually automatically transfer to a graduate account.
+Once you finish your education, your student account should automatically transfer to a graduate account.

 How do you switch bank accounts?

-The Current Account Switch Service has a 7-day switch guarantee, which means your new bank must arrange for all your existing incoming and outgoing payments to be transferred to your new account within seven working days.
+The Current Account Switch Service has a switch guarantee of 7 working days.
+This means your new bank must arrange for all your existing incoming and outgoing payments to be transferred to your new account within 7 working days.

 Explore more: How to switch current account